webix-hub/docs/data/api/refs/ui.toolbar.md

 - api/link/ui.toolbar_removeview.md - removes view from layout-like component
 - api/ui.toolbar_render.md - renders the specified item or the whole component
 - api/link/ui.toolbar_resize.md - adjusts the view to a new size
-- api/link/ui.toolbar_resizechildren.md - resizes all children of the calling component
+- api/link/ui.toolbar_resizechildren.md - resizes all children of the called component
 - api/link/ui.toolbar_scrollto.md - scrolls the data container to a certain position
 - api/link/ui.toolbar_setdirty.md - marks the form as the one with changed values and vice versa
 - api/link/ui.toolbar_setvalues.md - sets values into the inputs of a form/toolbar/property sheet control